Lifting images of standard representations of symmetric groups: Lifting to

 \begin{lemma} Let $a, b, c \in V$ be vectors whose images modulo $2$ form a linearly independent subset of $V / 2V$ and which satisfy $\langle a, b \rangle = \langle b, c \rangle = -1$ and $\langle a, c \rangle = 0$.
 We have the identity

 \end{lemma}

 \begin{proof}

 This can be checked through a straightforward but tedious computation which we outline as follows.
 We first note that the submodule $W \subset V$ consisting of vectors $v$ satisfying $\langle v, a \rangle = \langle v, c \rangle = 0$ is of rank $2g - 2$ as it is the orthogonal compliment of the subspace generated by $a$ and $c$ (which by linear independence modulo $2$ and Nakayama's Lemma has rank $2$).
 Then it is clear that there is a vector $d \in V$ satisfying $\langle d, a \rangle = 1$ and $\langle d, c \rangle = 0$ and that $V$ is generated over its submodule $W$ by the elements $b, d$.
-Thus it suffices to check using formulas for transvections that the operator on the left-hand side of (\ref{eq a + c}) acts as the identity on $W$, fixes $b$, and sends $d$ to $d + a + c$.
+Thus it suffices to verify that the operator on the left-hand side of (\ref{eq a + c}) acts as the identity on $W$, fixes $b$, and sends $d$ to $d + a + c$; it is straightforward to check this by appropriately applying the formulas defining the transvections appearing on the left-hand side to an arbitrary $w \in W$ and the vectors $b$ and $d$.

 \end{proof}